 - Hydrogenated nitrile: Hydrogenated nitrile is stronger than standard nitrile while retaining a high level of oil and corrosion-resistance.

 - Silicone rubber: Silicone rubber provides excellent temperature resistance and is available in medical grades.
-It is most useful for static sealing in extreme temperatures.
+Silicone O-Rings are most useful for static sealing in extreme temperatures.

 - Neoprene: Neoprene offers high strength and resistance to various chemicals and temperatures.
 While a good all-around material, its most widespread use is in refrigerator sealing.